What is inflammation

 The inflammation is caused by tissue damage and according to classical medicine is characterized by four attributes:

-- Rubella - redness of the inflamed body
+- rust - redness of the inflamed body

-Damaged cells release chemical signaling molecules (histamine and prostaglandin) that lead to the expansion of the capillaries of the inflamed body.
-These will increase the temperature and redness of the affected part.
-Inflammatory signaling molecules have two other effects:
+Damaged cells release inflammatory signaling molecules (histamine and prostaglandin) that lead to the expansion of the capillaries of the inflamed body.
+Histamine and prostaglandin also cause increased temperature and blood circulation (redness) of the inflamed body parts.
+These signal molecules also have two other effects:

 - They invoke immune cells (leukocytes) into the inflamed body.

 - It causes increased pain in the site of inflammation.

 Biochemical nature of inflammation

 The main part of the inflammation is white blood cells, mainly macrophages.
 The white blood cells adhere to the capillary wall and penetrate the damaged tissue.
 In organs where macrophages can not (brain) function in microglia cells.
 In a simple way, there are two important activities that are involved in white blood cell inflammation: (1) fighting infection and (2) communicating with other white blood cells.